NASAWorldWind/NASAWorldWind.github.io/content/java/demos.md

 ---

 {{% panel title="Annotations" link="https://worldwind.arc.nasa.gov/java/latest/webstart/Annotations.jnlp" imgUrl="/img/java/annotations_01_250.jpg" %}}
-This example allows you to experiment with the multiple options of WorldWind Java annotation feature.
+Allows you to experiment with the multiple options of WorldWind Java annotation feature.

 Annotations are text labels with support for multiline text, simple HTML and many styling attributes such as font face, size and colors, bubble shapes and background image.
 {{% /panel %}}